brunoreis/one-stack/README.md

     Heroku provides a command that does that for you.
 Simply run `heroku pg:pull DATABASE_URL postgres://postgres@localhost:5433/onestack`.
 You might need to change the developlent database url (the last argument) according to your local configuration.

+## Running integration tests

+We use cypress to run end-to-end tests.
+To open cypress, go to /dev and run `npm run cypress:open`.

+This will open the cypress, where you can navigate the tests directory (dev/cypress/integration).
+Simply click on any test to run it.

 ## Other topics

 Password reset setup: